This M&M Ice Cream Cake is perfect for spring! Try this ice cream cake recipe for Easter, Mother’s Day, a baby shower or a girl’s birthday party.

-I’m sharing these fabulous Easter baskets and this recipe for a M&M Ice Cream Cake, made with Target Grocery Essentials, as part of a sponsored post for Socialstars and #TargetCrowd
+I’m sharing this cake that was made with Target Grocery Essentials, as part of a sponsored post for Socialstars and #TargetCrowd

 Can you believe that Easter is next weekend?
 My kids are on their spring break, the weather is warming up and we are loving every minute!
 I took a little time at the end of last week to put together some gorgeous Easter baskets and I made an M&M Ice Cream Cake that is perfect for Easter.
 I found everything I needed, for both the cake and the Easter baskets, at Target!

 There were aisles of fantastic Easter candy, baskets and goodies at Target.
 I love shopping at Target for all of my holiday needs.
 I know that I am getting a great value and they have everything I want.
 Some of this Easter candy is sold exclusively at Target!
 I picked up a couple Spitz Easter bamboo baskets in my kid’s favorite shades of green and blue.
 Then, I found some adorable Spitz multi-print Easter eggs and I knew they would look cute in the baskets.

 First, I set the white chocolate M&M’s aside to use in the ice cream cake.
 Then, I filled the Easter eggs with the bagged candy: Starburst Sweet and Sour Jelly Beans (my cashier told me these are the best),

 The Lindt Chocolate Chicks are the star of the Easter basket because they are so cute.
 Since they are wrapped, I didn’t put them in plastic eggs.
 I added the large Lindt Milk Chocolate Chicks, as well as the Lindt Little Chocolate Chicks to the baskets.
 My kids are going to love the blue raspberry Gummy Bunnies and the Peeps Orange, Lemon and Lime Delight.